 - a Policy Statement that provides accounting guidance related to ADIT.

 FERC also acted on 46 show-cause investigations it initiated in March under Section 206 of the Federal Power Act (“FPA”), in which it required certain public utilities to revise their transmission rates to reflect the 21 percent federal income tax rate or show cause why such changes are not necessary.
-Finally, FERC granted Edison Electric Institute’s accounting request for blanket approval for certain public utilities and centralized service companies to record a reclassification of the stranded tax affects resulting from the Tax Cuts and Jobs Act.
+Finally, FERC granted Edison Electric Institute’s accounting request for blanket approval for certain public utilities and centralized service companies to record a reclassification of the stranded tax effects resulting from the Tax Cuts and Jobs Act.

 Notice of Proposed Rulemaking on ADIT